 With substantial experience in matters relating to air and water pollution control laws, solid and hazardous waste management and cleanup, toxic substance control laws and the development of “brownfield” properties, clients rely on Lisa’s guidance and due diligence to understand environmental issues attendant to corporate and real estate transactions, debt and equity financings, public offerings, and bankruptcy proceedings.
 She routinely assists buyers, sellers, lenders, borrowers, debtors, landlords and tenants with understanding and apportioning environmental liabilities; manages the environmental due diligence process; and drafts and negotiates contractual provisions covering environmental aspects of business and real estate transactions.

-Lisa has more than twenty years of experience overseeing the investigation and remediation of site conditions, counseling clients on compliance obligations and the implementation of environmental management systems, and assisting clients in the defense of claims relating to environmental liabilities and allegations of non-compliance.
+Lisa has more than twenty years of experience representing clients in environmental litigation and overseeing the investigation and remediation of site conditions.
+She counsels clients on compliance obligations and the implementation of environmental management systems and assists clients in the defense of claims relating to environmental liabilities and allegations of non-compliance.
 She has specific experience representing clients in such industries as:

 - Energy generation and sale